gash

 What is synonym and antonym for gash?

-In the thesaurus, “gash” has 7 synonyms.
+In the thesaurus, “gash” has 57 synonyms and 10 antonyms.

 Synonyms for gash